-Through collage, I address the puzzle of life.
 My work reflects my playfully irreverent response to–or perhaps refuge from–the “furious folly” of these times.
-This can be seen in unexpected and nonsensical imagery, fifties iconography (my comfort years), deconstruction and humanization of machines, and in anthropomorphic hybrids.
+This can be seen in unexpected and surreal imagery, edgy whimsy, deconstruction and humanization of machines, and in anthropomorphic hybrids.
 My work is my way of softening the world around me and making my peace with it.

-Parker has a Bachelor of Arts degree from Occidental College in Los Angeles, and a graduate degree in French Literature from the Université de Lausanne, Switzerland.
+I spent a 35-year professional career in advertising and marketing research in New York and San Francisco, from which I retired in 2007 to pursue art full time.
+I have a Bachelor of Arts degree from Occidental College in Los Angeles and a graduate degree in French from the Université de Lausanne, Switzerland.